 1 And when I came to you, brothers, I did not come with excellence of speech or of wisdom, declaring to you the testimony of God.
-2 For I did not determine to know anything among you, except Jesus Christ and him crucified.
+2 For I determined to not know anything among you, except Jesus Christ and him crucified.
 3 And I was with you in weakness, in fear, and in much trembling.
 4 And my speech and my preaching was not with enticing words of man's wisdom, but in demonstration of the Spirit and of power, 5 So that your faith should not stand in the wisdom of men, but in the power of God.

 6 However, we do speak wisdom among those who are mature, but not the wisdom of this world, nor of the princes of this world, which are coming to nothing.
 7 But we speak the wisdom of God in a mystery, even the hidden wisdom which God ordained before the ages to our glory, 8 Which none of the princes of this age knew.
 For had they known it, they would not have crucified the Lord of glory.